 You could also marinate and grill shrimp, steak, etc., in addition to, or instead of chicken.

 Recipe adapted from one of my favorites, Giada de Laurentiis

 On the Side

 The different colors and variety of vegetables in this recipe call for some play with patterns!
-With this recipe, we’re using our sliced vegetables to learn about and build simple and complex patterns.
-More about this pattern activity coming soon!
+We’re using our sliced vegetables to learn about and build simple and complex patterns…produce patterns!

 Disclaimer: As with all of our recipes, my suggestions for how kids can help with a particular recipe are based on what has worked in our kitchen.
 Your child may be able to help more or less based on their age and/or ability.
 As always, make sure you are properly supervising kids in the kitchen.